Camping Gift Ideas

 - A Storm Kettle.
 I have a Kelly kettle, though other brands are available.
 Boil water in moments using sticks and other fuel found around.
 It seems like an expensive item but it will last for ever (barring bear attack, being trampled by herds of wildebeest, meteor strike etc) and saves money by enabling you to cook without buying fuel.
 It also makes cooking fun, slightly dangerous, and entertaining.
 Feel like a proper mountain man, and have a great excuse to send the kids off to collect small sticks and pine cones (instant peace).
 I have just noticed a hobb attachement is to be made available in 2014 - *adds to wish list* A flashy new addition to the storm kettle idea is the (much more expensive and geeky) Biolite Stove, cook and charge electrical devices at the same time - perfect preparation for the Zombie apocalypse.

 - A Penknife.
-I bought a fantastic Draper one in Asda for £2.50.
-Buy two!
+I bought a fantastic basic one.
 I also attached it to a lanyard as I was forever putting it down and losing it.
 Every camper needs a good penknife.
-Bottle opener, cheese slicer, cork puller, poity thing for doing stuff...a penknife is an essential.
+Bottle opener, cheese slicer, cork puller, pointy thing for doing stuff...a penknife is an essential.

 - Duct tape.
 Duck Tape is a fine brand.
 Lots of fun colours.
 Duct tape is perfect when camping for so many things. repairing tents, repairing poles, temporary holding for things, making dens.
 Perfect multipurpost fixing stuff!
 No camper should be without a roll or two, or three.